Call Today

 You can also use a dehumidifier during the spring and fall to reduce the moisture in the air.
 Be cautious when running this unit, as too little moisture can also cause health problems like dry, itchy skin and increase cold symptoms.
 The optimal moisture level in a home is 30 to 60 percent.

 To you want to maximize your HVAC system’s efficiency?
-Schedule an HVAC maintenance service by calling Bradham Brothers, Inc. Heating & Air Conditioning at (704) 912-1456.
+Schedule an HVAC maintenance service by calling Bradham Comfort Services Heating & Air Conditioning at (704) 912-1456.

 Image provided by Shutterstock